-16.35 - If no data is available or a quorum of two compliant quotations can still not be achieved, the Closing Rate process is automatically extended by sixty (60) minutes.
+16.35 - If no data is available, the Closing Rate process is automatically extended by sixty minutes.
 If the issue is technical, emails with a template for manual completion are sent to Price-makers.
-Once responses have been obtained, this data is then used by the NZFBF to calculate closes (assuming a quorum of 2 Price-makers is obtained).
+Once responses have been obtained, this data is then used by the NZFBF to calculate Closing Rates.

-NZFBF will also contact Price-makers as a follow up reminder.
+NZFBF will also make contact with Price-makers as a follow up reminder.

-17:05 - Email window closes
+17:05 - Email window closes.